A program may have a lot of unused code and data. There can be many reasons:

 See Metadata sections, COMDAT and SHF_LINK_ORDER for metadata section usage.

-This section flag applies to some constant data sections.
+This section flag applies to some data sections with constant contents (integer literals, string literals, etc).
 If the section contains data elements of uniform size and the addresses are not significant, duplicate elements can be replaced by one representative element.
 The references from other sections can be bound to the representative element.

 ld.lld supports garbage collection of unused pieces.
 GNU ld has not implemented the feature (PR26622).